crowdlingo/course/src/speaking/text-messages.md

   - taking care or paying attention
 - travelling
   - the act of going from one place to another
+- remember
+  - recall knowledge from memory
+- conference
+  - a prearranged meeting for consultation or exchange of information or discussion (especially one with a formal agenda)
 - telephone
   - get or try to get into communication (with someone) by telephone
-- remember
-  - recall knowledge from memory
 - difficulty
   - an effort that is inconvenient